theAgingApprentice/HexaFloorRide/goals.md

 ## Software Goals

 * Understand the Arduino inverse kinematic library - _Incomplete_
-* Develop a custom inverse kinematic algorithm - _Incomplete_
+* Develop a custom inverse kinematic algorithm - _Complete_
 * Break code into function include files - _Incomplete_
 * Settle on a new set of coding standards - _Incomplete_